Overview of Banks in South Korea

 As of 2016, total assets of the bank were US$308 billion.

 Founded in 1954, Korea Development Bank is headquartered in Seoul.
 The bank provides deposit products, corporate banking products, investment banking products, and international banking products.

 In 2016, the bank reported total assets of US$1,000 billion and total income of US$19 million.

 The bank offers commercial banking products and services to individual customers, small and medium-sized enterprises, and major corporations in South Korea.
 It operates through six segments: Consumer Banking, Corporate Banking, Capital Markets, Investment Banking, Credit Card, and Other Operations.
 Woori Bank, a subsidiary of Woori Financial Group, is Headquartered in Seoul and employs 15,000 staff and manages 894 branches in South Korea and 22 branches internationally.

 In 2017, the bank’s total assets amounted to US$296 billion and total income reached US$1.416 billion.

 Industrial Bank of Korea

 Industrial Bank of Korea was founded in 1961 and is headquartered in Seoul.
 The bank operates through Retail Banking, Corporate Banking, Money Market, IB, Credit Card Operations, Foreign Exchange, and Others segments.

 It manages approximately 570 branches and 47 depositary offices in South Korea, and 11 overseas offices.
-The bank’s total assets were US$259 million as of 2016.
+The bank’s total assets were US$254 billion as of 2018.

 BNK Financial Group